Throckmorton Plot

-The 1583 Throckmorton Plot was one of a series of attempts by English Roman Catholics to depose Elizabeth I of England and replace her with Mary, Queen of Scots, then held under house arrest in England.The alleged objective was to facilitate a Spanish invasion of England, assassinate Elizabeth, and put Mary on the English throne.
+The 1583 Throckmorton Plot was one of a series of attempts by English Roman Catholics to depose Elizabeth I of England and replace her with Mary, Queen of Scots, then held under house arrest in England.
+The alleged objective was to facilitate an invasion of England, assassinate Elizabeth, and put Mary on the English throne.

 The plot is named after the key conspirator, Sir Francis Throckmorton, cousin of Bess Throckmorton, lady in waiting to Queen Elizabeth.
 Throckmorton was arrested in November 1583 and executed on 10 July 1584.

 Objectives

-The plot aimed to free Mary, Queen of Scots, under house arrest in England since 1568, make her queen in place of Elizabeth and legally restore Roman Catholicism.
-That would be achieved by a Spanish-backed invasion of England, led by the French Duke of Guise, supported by a simultaneous revolt of English Roman Catholics.
-Guise would marry Mary and become king.
+The plot aimed to free Mary, Queen of Scots, under house arrest in England since 1568, make her queen in place of Elizabeth, and legally restore Roman Catholicism.
+This would be achieved by a Spanish-backed invasion of England, led by the French Duke of Guise, supported by a simultaneous revolt of English Roman Catholics.
+It was suggested the invasion fleet would anchor at Piel Castle in Cumbria.
+Guise would then marry Mary and become king.

-Guise was head of the Catholic League, a key participant in the French Wars of Religion.
-As one of those who planned the 1572 Bartholomew's Day massacre, he was loathed by Protestants throughout Europe and perhaps the least likely candidate for such an undertaking.

 It was typical of the amateurish and overly optimistic approach of many such attempts.
-Throckmorton was placed under surveillance almost as soon as he returned to England, and the plot never put into action.
+Throckmorton was placed under surveillance almost as soon as he returned to England, and subsequently arrested and executed.
+The plot was never put into action.